 'I picked up your shirts this morning, I don't know why, I don't know why'

 This line could be played in many different ways.
-The obvious way would be sad because she misses him, but she could also be confused as to why she's done that, or find it slightly funny that she's done such a pointless thing or frustrated that she doesn't understand her actions.
+She could be sad because she misses him, but she could also be confused as to why she's done that.
+She might find it slightly funny that she's done such a pointless thing or frustrated that she doesn't understand her actions.
 The point is, if you vary your performance and keep your mind active, it will be more realistically to what we are like as humans.

 Top tip - Go through the entire song as a monologue just speaking the words and play around with how you say each line.
 Then try and bring that feeling when you sing it.